SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic NMX.md

 The Platform page contains parameters related to the creation of the different DVEs.

-In the **Platform Table**,the **System Uptime** is polled per device.
+In the **Platform Table**, the **System Uptime** is polled per device.
 By default, the same SNMP get community string is used for the DVE children as for the parent DVE element.
 To define a different community string per device, fill in a value in the **Overwrite SNMP Community** column in this table.

 The **Autoclear Platform** toggle button can be set to *Enabled* to have DVEs removed automatically when the corresponding device is no longer found.
 If this button is set to *Disabled*, in the row corresponding to the device, the column **Missing Platform** will instead be set to *Yes*, and you can then remove the DVE manually by clicking the button **Remove Missing**.